-1.1 Cabinet considered the report by the Executive Director of Finance & Commercial Services giving a summary of the forecast financial position for the 2019-20 Revenue and Capital Budgets, General Balances and the Council's Reserves at 31 March 2020, together with related financial information.
+2.1 Cabinet considered the report by the Executive Director of Finance & Commercial Services which gave a summary of the forecast financial position for the 2020-21 Revenue and Capital Budgets, General Balances, and the Council's Reserves at 31 March 2021, together with related financial information.

-- 1. Recommend to County Council an amendment to the Council's Flexible Use of Capital Receipts Strategy for 2019-20 to 2021-22 as set out in Appendix 2 Paragraph 3.4, increasing the capital receipts that can be applied to the Children's Services Demand Management & Prevention Strategy and other transformation costs from £2m to a maximum of £3m. - 2.
-Recommend to County Council an addition of £1.250m to the capital programme for the acquisition of Pump Farm, Weston Longville as explained in Appendix 2 section 4 and subject to Cabinet approval of the purchase. - 3.
-Note the period 9 forecast general fund revenue overspend of £1.921m noting also that Executive Directors will take measures throughout the year to reduce or eliminate potential over-spends; - 4.
-Note the period 9 forecast shortfall in savings of £4.916m, noting also that Executive Directors will take measures throughout the year to mitigate savings shortfalls through alternative savings or underspends; - 5.
-Note the forecast General Balances at 31 March 2020 of £19.623m, before taking into account any over/under spends;

-6. Note the expenditure and funding of the revised current and future 2019-22 capital programmes.
+- 1. Recommend to County Council an addition of £1m to the capital programme to fund investment in library stocks, as set out in capital appendix 2, paragraph 4.1 of the report. - 2.
+Note the period 2 forecast general fund revenue overspend of £15.799m noting also that Executive Directors will take measures to reduce or eliminate potential over-spends; - 3.
+Note the period 2 forecast shortfall in savings of £18.105m, noting also that Executive Directors will take measures to mitigate savings shortfalls through alternative savings or underspends; - 4.
+Note the forecast General Balances at 31 March 2021 of £19.706m, before taking into account any over/under spends; - 5.
+Note the expenditure and funding of the revised current and future 2020-23 capital programmes.